 Russell Penzer is a partner in the firm’s Litigation practice group.
 His practice covers a wide array of litigation in both federal and state courts.
+With an emphasis on commercial litigation and employment law, Mr. Penzer has litigated cases involving corporate and partnership matters, real estate disputes, employment claims and estate litigation.

 Mr. Penzer is a graduate of the State University of New York at Stony Brook (B.S., Cum Laude, 1995) and New York University School of Law (J.D., 1998), where he was an Articles Editor of the Annual Survey of American Law.